 Grocery Store Activity Sheets

-This is a fabulous idea shared by Reading Rockets!
-While we take it for granted, there are words EVERYWHERE around us and this opens up for endless ways for your kids to practice reading and spelling!
-Print and take along these great activity sheets to the grocery store and have your kids fill them out as you shop.
-You can even create your own for road trips and other outings.
-Download the activity sheets here.
+We take it for granted, there are words EVERYWHERE, and this opens up endless ways for your children to practice reading and spelling!
+Make a grocery list for your children and have them check off the items as you shop.
+Create your own for road trips!

 My Name is…

 Take a metal baking sheet and magnetic letters on your next road trip.
-Take turns calling out sight words, words that start with “c”, animals, etc., and see how many words can you spell correctly?
+Take turns calling out sight words, words that start with “c,”, animals, and see how many words your child can spell correctly?

 Guess that Letter

-One child holds out his hand and closes his eyes while the other child “writes” on his hand with her finger.
-The first child has to guess what the second child is writing.
-You can do this with letters, numbers, shapes, words.
+One child holds out their hand and closes their eyes while the other child “writes” on their hand with their finger.
+Guess what letters, numbers, shapes, they wrote!

 Simple Vocab Building Questions

-We love when a parent can tie a letter and vocabulary all together.
-Ask your child to figure out what thing you are thinking about and tell them what letter is starts with.
-For example, “I am thinking of a vegetable that starts with the letter ‘c’.”
-The child then has a chance to ask up to 20 questions to figure out the answer.
-(Hint: For a younger child, you may want to use more than one clue and limit the number of questions to 10.
-For the older child, less clues and 20 questions.)
+Ask your child to figure out what thing you are thinking about and tell them what letter it starts with.
+For example, “I am thinking of a vegetable that starts with the letter c.”
+Your child has a chance to ask up to 20 questions to figure out the answer.

 Letter of the Day